dex91/dex91/README.md

 ### Hello there 👋
-🔭 I’m currently working on: Mailadmin Project (Simple admin for my mailserver) - Blazor WebAssembly APP
+🔭 I’m currently working on: Trainings (no Project atm)
-🌱 I’m currently learning .NET 8 / Blazor/w MudBlazor / C# / GoDot

-📫 How to reach me: ... well i decide to add this later guyes :)
+📫 How to reach me: ben@vdevs.de

 ⚡ Fun fact: Did you know that my "Hello there" is from Obi-Wan?
 No?
 Me neither....

 <!--
 **visualNetworks/visualNetworks** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.